mgsloan/panopti/README.md

 * Make the annotations apply to proper source-spans, rather than column-intervals.
 This is wrapped up in the conversion to trifecta for the buffer data structure.

+# Long term features

-Long term features: so many! here are some thoughts
+*So many!
+Here are some thoughts*

+* Evaluation results with folding of contents

+* Placing of value probes that allow for a stream of values to fly past
+  * Histogram / other summaries
+  * Type-specific temporal plots

 * Hare-like refactorings / type driven structural separation and recombination (structure editing)